Introduction to Workmanship

 Suppliers who use configurations and materials not named in the Workmanship Standards must establish that the resulting hardware will be reliable for the applicable mission and must establish, declare, and use relevant design, processing, and inspection requirements to assure that the final items have high quality .

-Once more, the idea behind this module is to give a general overview of the workmanship training and the potential problems that can result from poorly qualified quality procedures.
-Specific safety recommendations and training in different areas (ESD, Wire Crimping and Harness, etc) are covered in separated modules.
+Once more, the idea behind this course is to give a general overview of the workmanship training and the potential problems that can result from poorly qualified quality procedures.
+Specific safety recommendations and training in different areas (ESD, Wire Crimping and Harness, etc.) are covered in separated courses.

-We would like to invite you to see the next video from Dr. Don Carmont that explains the importance of pride in workmanship and its translation to other disciplines.
+We want to invite you to see the next video from Dr. Don Carmont that explains the importance of pride in workmanship and its translation to other disciplines.